This page contains important information that you should be aware of before using your HoverGames drone development kit. Please read it carefully.

 If you choose to modify your drone to function in any autonomous manner, you must ensure that you obtain any required certifications, waivers and licenses and comply fully with local, national and international laws that will apply.
 It is your responsibility to know what is legal operation.

 It is highly recommended that you have proper liability insurance coverage at all times.

 Your first priority must be the safety of people.
-Therefore, always keep a safe distance to people and follow these safety instructions:
+Therefore, always keep the drone at a safe distance from people (including yourself!) and follow the provided safety instructions.

-Always fly at locations that are clear of building and other obstacles.
+Always fly at locations that are clear of buildings and other obstacles.

 DO NOT fly above or near people or crowds.